And this (the video is labeled "tomahawk" but those are kama - well, sorta):

 |Yup, that's me.
 Sequins and spandex?
 Check.|

 I know this stuff.
 I've done this stuff.
-I can argue that my cheerleading, dance, and flag corps experience helps me in the martial arts - and I believe it did (and that's a long post for another day).
+I can argue that my cheerleading, dance, and flag corps experience helps me in the martial arts - and I believe it did (I wrote about that HERE).
 But that doesn't mean that I had proficiency in use of a martial arts weapon before I started training.
 I know that isn't true.

 Martial artists doing weapons performance are demonstrating nice hand/eye coordination and physical fitness.
 It is not using a weapon as anything more than a prop.
 When you do this, you're not a weapons expert.
 You're a dancer or majorette or a tricker.